-2.2.3.3 Characteristics of A{ij}
+2.2.3.3 Characteristics of A{ii}

 Since the orientation tensor is a complex construct, information to interpret the results is required.
-The side entries reflect the deviation to the coordinate axis, hence it is $A{ij} \in [-0.5,0.5]$ for $i \neq j$.
+The side entries reflect the deviation to the coordinate axis, hence it is $A{ij} \in [-0.5, 0.5]$ for $i \neq j$.
 A fiber has no front or back end, therefore, $q_i = -q_i$ is valid and $A{ij} \in sym$.
 The major entries represent the amount of fibers orientated in the respective direction.
-Due to normalization it is $\operatorname{tr}(A{ij}) = 1$, which leads (in combination with $A{ij} \in \operatorname{sym}$.) to five independent entries [48].
+Due to normalization it is tr $(A{ij}) = 1$, which leads (in combination with $A{ij} \in sym$.) to five independent entries [48].
 One simple and often used interpretation is to see the eigenvectors as individual fibers with an orientation probability of its corresponding eigenvalue.
 Therefore, transversely isotropic materials can be created by only regarding the direction with the highest eigenvalue, or the tensor is used for orientation averaging.
 Further information is given in Section 2.3.2.2.

 Figure 2.11 shows specific fiber orientations with corresponding orientation tensor.
 The three cases quasi-isotropic, aligned and 2D random (Figure 2.11a-c) are often used orientations to verify novel approaches.
-Comparing Figure 2.11c and Figure 2.11d illuminates one disadvantage of the orientation tensor, since it is identical in both cases, but the orientations are clearly different and the mechanical behavior of the final parts would show significant deviations.
-Similar configurations can also occur for 3D orientations.

 Figure 2.11: Different fiber orientations with corresponding orientation tensor.
-Quasi-isotropic/3D random (a), unidirectional/aligned (b), planar isotropic/2D random (c) and fabric like/2D aligned (d)
+Quasiisotropic/3D random (a), unidirectional/aligned (b), planar isotropic/2D random (c) and fabric like/2D aligned (d)